 Federal and state laws impose substantial restrictions on the utilization of net operating loss and tax credit carryforwards in the event of an ownership change for tax purposes, as defined in Section 382 of the Internal Revenue Code.
 As a result of such ownership changes, the Company's ability to realize the potential future benefit of tax losses and tax credits that existed at the time of the ownership change may be significantly reduced.
 The Company's deferred tax asset and related valuation allowance would be reduced as a result.
 The Company has not yet performed a Section 382 study to determine the amount of reduction, if any.
 The annual limitation may result in the expiration of net operating losses and credits before utilization.
 Under the new enacted law, the carryforward period of net operating losses generated from 2018 forward is indefinite; however, the carryforward period for net operating losses generated prior to 2018 remains the same.
 Therefore, the annual limitation may still result in the expiration of certain net operating losses and tax credit carryforwards before their utilization.
-In addition, in June 2020, California Assembly Bill 85 was signed into law.
-The legislation suspends the California net operating loss deductions for 2020, 2021, and 2022 for certain taxpayers and imposes a limitation of certain California tax credits for 2020, 2021, and 2022.
-However, due to full valuation allowances recorded against the loss carryforwards, the suspension did not have material tax impact for the Company.
+On February 9, 2022, California Senate Bill 113 "SB 113" was signed into law.
+SB 113 lifted the limitation for California NOL and Credit utilization disallowed by California Assembly Bill 85.
+Given the Company's expected loss position in the current year, the new legislations will not impact the current year provision.
+The Company will continue to monitor possible California net operating loss and credit limitation in future periods..